-Programmes and projects provide an important vehicle for the efficient and timely delivery of government aims.
-Procurement expenditure through programmes and projects is a significant and increasing proportion of total government expenditure.
-Good and effective management and control of programmes and projects is therefore essential to the successful delivery of government objectives.
-The Gateway Process is designed to provide independent guidance to Senior Responsible Owners (SROs), and indirectly to programme and project teams, on how best to ensure that their programmes and projects are successful.
+Programmes and projects provide an important vehicle for the efficient and timely delivery of government strategies and implementing changes as a result of government policies.
+Procurement expenditure through programmes and projects is a significant and an increasing proportion of total government expenditure.
+Good and effective management and control of programmes and projects is therefore essential to the successful delivery of Government objectives.

+The Gateway process is designed to provide independent guidance to Senior Responsible Owners (SROs), and indirectly to programme and project teams, on how best to ensure that their programmes and projects are successful.

-The Gateway Process
+The Gateway process

-The Gateway Review Process examines programmes and projects at key decision points in their lifecycle.
-It looks ahead to provide assurance that they can progress successfully to the next stage; the Process is recognised as best practice by New Zealand government.
-Gateway Reviews are applicable to a wide range of programmes and projects, including:
+The Gateway Review process examines programmes and projects at key decision points in their lifecycle.
+It looks ahead to provide assurance that they can progress successfully to the next stage; the process is recognised as best practice by the New Zealand Government.